Inside Yashica atoron

 Compared to the Minox, the Yashica atoron is easy to open and maintain.
 The shutter mechanism in particular is very easy to clean if the shutter opens too slowly or not at all.
 Problems with the shutter blades – the major weakness of the Minox – are not really to be expected.
 This is because they are very robust and well protected.
 The selenium cell of the light meter is easy to replace; the problem is rather where to get a replacement cell.

-Open the housing
+Open the camera

 First I unscrewed the film advance lever.
 You pull it out, but not completely.
 You can hear it click into place at short intervals.
 When it clicks into place for the last time, you stop pulling.
 In this way, the lever remains in this position: